The-Balance-FFXIV/balance-static/content/jobs/healers/sage/basic-guide.md

 ![Phlegma III](https://xivapi.com/i/003000/003681_hr1.png)

 As it is a DPS gain, you should try to use it when raid buffs are active to maximize your damage output.
 This typically means trying to dump as many charges as possible just after each two-minute mark (e.g. in the opener, a few seconds after 2:00, 4:00, etc).
 However, be sure to not let it overcap.
 Apart from two-minute bursts, it is best used for movement.
-Alternatively, if you have a Ninja, you can also use extra charges under Trick Attack.
 Lastly, be mindful of bosses going untargetable, and dump charges before the boss goes away if needed if you might otherwise overcap (for example, before going into adds phase in P3S).

 #### Toxikon